 A correct diagnosis is key.
 It ensures you get the best possible treatment.
 In addition to surgery, you may need

 What Is Vaginal Cancer?

-Vaginal cancer is a disease in which malignant (cancer) cells form in the vagina.
-The vagina is the canal leading from the cervix (the opening of uterus) to the outside of the body.
-At birth, a baby passes out of the body through the vagina (also called the birth canal).
-Vaginal cancer is not common.
+Vaginal cancer happens when malignant (cancer) cells form in the vagina.
+This is the birth canal leading from the uterus to the outside of the body.

-- Squamous cell carcinoma: Cancer that forms in squamous cells, the thin, flat cells lining the vagina.
-Squamous cell vaginal cancer spreads slowly and usually stays near the vagina, but may spread to the lungs, liver or bone.
-This is the most common type of vaginal cancer.
+- Squamous cell carcinoma: The most common type, this cancer forms in squamous cells (thin, flat cells lining the vagina).
+Squamous cell vaginal cancer spreads slowly and usually stays near the vagina.
+But it may spread to the lungs, liver, or bone.

 - History of cervical cancer